-- 1. Temporary portable storage containers are permitted for a period not to exceed a total of 60 days within any calendar year.
-However, in cases where a dwelling has been damaged by natural disaster or casualty, the community development director is authorized to allow a temporary portable storage container for a longer period. - 2.
+- 1. Temporary portable storage containers are permitted for a period not to exceed a total of 60 days within any calendar year unless a valid building or construction permit is in place for the subject property, in which case the portable storage container may remain in place for a maximum of 120 days or until the permit expires, whichever occurs first..
+However, in cases where If a dwelling has been damaged by natural disaster or casualty, the community development director is authorized to allow a temporary portable storage container for a longer periodgrant extensions of otherwise applicable portable storage container time limits. - 2.
 Temporary portable storage containers may not exceed 8.5 feet in height or more than 260 square feet in area. - 3.
-Temporary portable storage containers may not be located in the public right-of-way or obstruct intersection visibility. - 4.
-Temporary portable storage containers may not be located in side setbacks or side yards.
-Temporary portable storage containers may not be located in a street yard unless located on a driveway or other paved surface. - 5.
-Rail cars, semi-trailers or similar equipment may not be used for temporary (or permanent) storage. - 6.
-Signs on temporary portable storage containers must comply with all applicable city sign regulations.
+Temporary portable storage containers may not be located in the public right-of-way or obstruct intersection visibility.